-You can retouch 120, 220, and sheet sizes of T400 CN Film on both the emulsion and base sides.
+You can retouch 120 size of T400 CN Film on both the emulsion and base sides.
 The 135-size can be retouched on the emulsion side only.

 Both retouching dye and black graphite lead pencil can be used to retouch this film.
 When retouching with a pencil on the emulsion side, use KODAK Retouching Fluid to improve the tooth of the film.